OpenLogos/OpenLogos/README.md

 # OpenLogos

+The open-source version of the commercial Logos machine translation system in production use for over thirty years, OpenLogos was ported to Linux and PostgreSQL by the researchers at DFKI.

 ## Disclaimer

 The contents of this repo and `README` have been take verbatim from the [OpenLogos SourceForge page](https://sourceforge.net/projects/openlogos-mt/) and the [SourceForge Wiki](https://sourceforge.net/p/openlogos-mt/wiki/Home/).
 The authors of the text are Michael Roberts and Walter Kasper.